The Society’s Goals and Plans for 2017-2018

 - Collaborate with other ME and FM organizations at a provincial, national, and international level in order to educate and raise awareness among healthcare professionals, researchers, and government officials.

-This coming year we are focusing our attention on three projects:
+This coming year we are focusing our attention on four projects:

 - Establishing a system of volunteer committees with clear mandates and procedures, and designed to allow even severely ill patients to participate in the workings of the Society.